Bugs certainly are annoying, but they can also make you sick.

 Essential Oils for Bugs

 What oils are effective?
 The Environmental Working Group recommends the essential oil of lemon eucalyptus as a way to keep bugs away.
 Researchers believe the oil acts by masking the environmental cues that mosquitoes use to locate their next victim.
-It works so well that an Australian study found that this oil was at least 95% effective against mosquitoes for three hours!
+An Australian study found that this oil was at least 95% effective against mosquitoes for three hours!

 Catnip won’t only make you loved by feline’s everywhere, but a research study by the USDA Agriculture Research Service found that topical catnip oil was even more effective at inhibiting mosquito attraction than DEET.